September 15 - 17, 2017

 The Sidney DeVere Brown Prize, and the Mikiso Hane Prize are awarded to the two best original papers composed by undergraduates.
 Prizes of $100, plus travel expenses of up to $100, are awarded to the authors of the winning papers.
 Paper submissions should be between 10 and 35 pages double spaced and must be accompanied by a letter from the student's professor or advisor confirming that the paper was written while the author was an undergraduate.
 Papers will be reviewed by scholars in the appropriate field.
 Undergraduate winners have the opportunity to publish their papers in The Wittenberg East Asian Studies Journal.

 Graduate and undergraduate students may compete for these prizes if they attend a college or university in the following states: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota and Wisconsin.
 Papers become the property of MCAA and will not be returned.
 Decisions of the judges are final.
-No submissions will be allowed prior to the opening competitions.

 This award commemorates the lifetime exemplary service to MCAA by Professors Jackson Bailey and Caroline Bailey.
 It recognizes and honors those members of MCAA who have assiduously contributed to outreach, extra-curricular instruction, and public service in their communities.
 Successful nominees should have made efforts beyond the normal and expected contributions of scholarship and teaching in order to bring Asian Studies to the community at large.
 Such activities might include: the creation of teaching materials to be used by K-12 teachers; production of Asian-centered audio-visual materials; work with sister city and/or citizen to citizen activities aimed at intercultural exchanges; working for student or faculty exchanges with Asian Universities; arranging Asian film series, community lectures, book clubs, children's story hours, museum exhibitions, and public discussions.
 In short, this award for lifetime achievement honors those who have devoted time and treasure to public service outside the academy.